-2.1 Operations and Algebraic Thinking
+1.1 Operations and Algebraic Thinking

-- a. applies operations and relationships between operations (e.g., division as an unknown factor problem) - b. analyzes properties of factors and multiples - c. applies strategies for writing and interpreting numerical expressions - d. generates and analyzes patterns and relationships and identifies apparent features of patterns that are not explicit in the rule used to generate them - e. applies and extends properties of arithmetic to algebraic expressions, equations, and inequalities - f. uses properties of operations to generate equivalent expressions - g. analyzes and solves linear equations and inequalities and pairs of simultaneous linear equations - h. solves mathematical and real-world problems, using numerical and algebraic expressions and equations - i. defines, evaluates, and compares functions and uses functions to model relationships between quantities
+- a. applies operations and relationships between operations (e.g., division as an unknown factor problem) - b. analyzes properties of factors and multiples - c. applies strategies for writing and interpreting numerical expressions - d. generates and analyzes patterns and relationships and identifies apparent features of patterns that are not explicit in the rule used to generate them - e. applies and extends principles of arithmetic and the order of operations to algebraic expressions, equations, and inequalities - f. uses properties of operations to generate equivalent expressions - g. analyzes and solves linear equations and inequalities and pairs of simultaneous linear equations - h. solves mathematical and real-world problems using numerical and algebraic expressions and equations